asnajder/zero-config/README.md

 It will save the firmware to `~/klipper/out/klipper.bin`

 2. Flash your mainboard:
-`sudo service klipper stop`, then `python3 ~/katapult/scripts/flashtool.py -i can0 -q`, this lists all CANBUS IDs, in my case toolhead was `61755fe321ac`
+`sudo service klipper stop`, then `~/katapult/scripts/flashtool.py -q`, this lists all CANBUS IDs, in my case toolhead was `61755fe321ac`

 Flash it:
-`python3 ~/katapult/scripts/flashtool.py -i can0 -f ~/klipper/out/klipper.bin -u 61755fe321ac`
+`~/katapult/scripts/flashtool.py -f ~/klipper/out/klipper.bin -u 61755fe321ac`

 Note the 1 CANBUS ID that changed here, that's the ID of the device you just flashed:
-`python3 ~/katapult/scripts/flashtool.py -i can0 -q`
+`katapult/scripts/flashtool.py -q`

 If you mess up and forget to check, you can turn the printer off, unplug the toolhead CAN connection, boot it back up, run the query, and the new ID is your chamber heater.
 Power down, plug toolhead CAN connection back in, query again, and that new ID is your toolhead.